Shubhi66302/mapcreator/README.md

 ## Production and Staging Server: Manual Workflow (Not Recommended)

-- Both production and staging have separate `docker-compose.yml` in `mapcreator` and `mapcreator-staging` folder at home dir
+- Both production and staging have separate `docker-compose.yml` in `mapcreator` and `mapcreator-staging` folder at home dir on mapcreator VM.
 - To make staging image, run `make staging`.
 This will build image with `staging` tag and push to repo.
 - To make production image, run `make all`.
 This will build image with `latest` tag and push to repo.
     - Building an image will be slow for the first time or when either `package.json` changes.